archethic-foundation/archethic-docs/technology/sharding/README.md

 ## Storage

-After the validation of the transaction, validation nodes will be in charge to send the transaction to several pool of nodes:
+After the validation of the transaction, validation nodes will be in charge to send the transaction to several pools of nodes:
 - Transaction Chain Storage Pool: All the transaction associated with the same chain must be replicated on the storage nodes associated with the new transaction's address.
 - I/O Storage Pool: Each validated transaction is replicated on the storage nodes associated with the addresses of the transaction input/outputs:
   - Transaction movements addresses storage pools